srpillai/myPortfolio/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version 2.6.3

-* System dependencies
+* System dependencies (PostgreSQL)

+The myPortfolio app provides details about my current projects in React and Ruby on Rails.

+Uses Ruby on Rails with PostgreSQL database.

+## Built With:

+* Ruby version 2.6.3
-* Configuration
+* Rails version 6.0

-* Database creation
+* CSS & Bootstrap- for styling

-* Database initialization
+* Database PostgreSQL

+## Installing:

+* Clone or Download a copy from the Github: https://github.com/srpillai/myPortfolio.git
-* How to run the test suite
+* Go to the cloned or downloaded page in Terminal

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Start the server by command in terminal "rails server" View in  tcp://localhost:3000

+## Author:

+* Radhakrishnan Pillai - Initial work @ LaunchCode 2020

+## License:

+* This project is licensed under the MIT License

+## Acknowledgments:

+* Inspiration: LC 101 - LaunchCode @ Rockhurst University, Kansas City, MO.